EyasuTeshome/shifttracker/job-search/review-your-networking-plan-and-set-smart-goals.md

 ### Step 2: Set your networking SMART goals for next month

 Once you have a clear vision of the professional network you want to build, you can set short-term goals that will help you move forward in that direction.
-Your starting point is the network that you have already created in the past few months and that you have mapped already.
+Your starting point is the network that you have already created in the past few months and that you have mapped already, as well as the networking SMART goals that you included in your job search plan.

 **Refresher on networking goal setting.**